npoul/npoul.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD Student at University of Patras, [Department of Computer Engineering & Informatics] (https://www.ceid.upatras.gr/en).
+I am currently a PhD Student at University of Patras, [Department of Computer Engineering & Informatics](https://www.ceid.upatras.gr/en).

 A data-driven personal website
 ======